kyletimmermans/shell-color-prompt-tool/README.md

 <div>&ensp;&ensp;-Added: More arg parsing and error handling for --separate-flag and moved all its logic into separate_file()</div>
 <div>&ensp;&ensp;-Added: 'read' now using -r flag to avoid backslash issues for inputs</div>
 <div>&ensp;&ensp;-Refactor: Removed redundant code, de-nested several if-statements</div>
+<div><b>v5.0:</b></div>
+<div>&ensp;&ensp;-Fixed: Certain prompt expansion variables were swapped out or renamed because they did not work or exist</div>
+<div>&ensp;&ensp;-Added: "Custom Datetime" part to "Prompt Expansion Variables" section</div>
+<div>&ensp;&ensp;-Added: "Environment Variables" section to parts menu/options</div>
+<div>&ensp;&ensp;-Added: Tab (\t) to the "Special" section of the parts menu/options </div>
+<div>&ensp;&ensp;-Added: --char-table flag - Shows cool UTF-8 symbols that can be copy-pasted for use in prompt creation</div>
+<div>&ensp;&ensp;-Added: escape_chars() to prevent any interpretation issues of char literals in the evaluated prompt</div>
+<div>&ensp;&ensp;-Changed/Removed: No more "Symbols", "Arrows", or "Custom" sections in parts menu/options.
+Users can now enter in symbols and text without needing to pick a number</div>
+<div>&ensp;&ensp;-Refactor: When doing checks for certain part choices, actual part will be referenced and not its index number since that can change in new versions</div>
+<div>&ensp;&ensp;-Refactor: Removed custom_array from prompt creation workflow to simplify process</div>
+<div>&ensp;&ensp;-Refactor: parts_array stores (TYPE,PART) for each part and color_array stores (FG,BG) for each part.
+Resulting in easier checks and keeping related info together</div>
+<div>&ensp;&ensp;-Refactor: Created variables for setting range checks of parts and colors so only one part needs to be changed when the range is added to</div>
+<div>&ensp;&ensp;-Refactor: Better declaration and use of light mode throughout the program</div>

 <div>&#8203;</div>